chinibi/wc-step-by-step-ordering-free/readme.txt

 An email will be sent to the license holder of record 30 days prior to expiration.
 You will be given an opportunity to renew your license for an extended period of time.

-= What happens if a license is not renewed? =

-If you do not renew your license, your Step-By-Step Ordering System For WooCommerce will revert back to the SBS Light Version.
-You will still be able to use all the features of the light version, however, if you decide to renew your license, your premium settings will remain intact, so that you don’t have to start from scratch again.

 = Will my license renew itself automatically? =